josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 The project content Markdown would go here.
 Neato!
 ```

-Any Markdown files in the `/projects` directory are processed into content for the <g-link to="/projects">projects page</g-link>, using just a bit of config setup that directs Gridsome to the folder where it can find project files, and what Vue template(s) to render them with:
+Any Markdown files in the `/projects` directory are processed into content for the [projects page](/projects), using just a bit of config setup that directs Gridsome to the folder where it can find project files, and what Vue template(s) to render them with:

 ```javascript
 //gridsome.config.js